jsakamoto/PublishSPAforGitHubPages.Build/README.md

 - Rewriting the URL in `<base href="..."/>` element in the `index.html` to fit the GitHub page URL.
 - Copy the `index.html` to the `404.html`.
 - Generate `.nojekyll` file and `.gitattributes` file.
+- Enable fetching pre-compressed assembly files. (for a Blazor WebAssembly site)

 ### Working folder